Whole Wheat and Rolled Oats Cereal with Nuts and Fruit (1 Cup) and Coffee with Milk (1 Coffee Cup (6 Fl Oz))

 Add Protein

-Add a small amount of healthy fats like chia seeds or a few slices of avocado, which can slow down carbohydrate absorption.
+Add a small amount of healthy fat like avocado slices, chia seeds, or a sprinkle of flaxseeds.
+Healthy fats can slow down digestion and the absorption of carbohydrates.

 Add Cinnamon